H.E. John Dramani Mahama

-Hirut Zemene is the current State Minister for Ministry of Foreign Affairs in Ethiopia.
+Hirut Zemene is the current the ambassador of Ethiopia to Belgium, Federal Democratic Republic of Ethiopia.
 She is a career diplomat who has served in various capacities in the Ministry of Foreign Affairs of Ethiopia.

-Mr. Alain Foka, Journalist, Radio France International, France/Cameroon
+Journalist, Radio France International, France/Cameroon

 Alain Foka is a Cameroonian journalist, who has covered several conflict zones, notably Rwanda in 1994, Congo in 1997 and 1998 and Somalia in 1998.
 He previously worked for Radio France Internationale, producing numerous magazines on African contemporary history and debates, with a circulation of more than 70,000 copies.
 Alain Foka has also produced documentaries under the banner of the Phoenix Productions, a company he founded in 1992.
 Recognised by his peers for his professionalism, Foka’s career has repeatedly been recognised, including receiving awards for Best African Journalist of the Year in 1999 and 2008 respectively.
 The New African Magazine recently cited him as part of the 50 most prominent African intellectuals.

 Former Director and Chief Executive Officer, Kenya School of Laws, Kenya